EBI-Metagenomics/assembly_uploader/README.md

 #### Step 2: submit the new assembly study to ENA

-This step submit the XML to ENA and generate a new assembly study accession.
-Keep note of the newly generated study accession.
+This step will submit the XML to ENA and generate a new assembly study accession identifier.
+Make sure to write down the newly generated study accession identifier!
 > [!NOTE]
 >
-> We recommend to submit study to TEST server first using `--test` argument.
-If no errors occur then re-run command **without** `--test` for live submission.
+> We recommend first submitting the study to the ENA's TEST server first using the `--test` argument.
+If no errors occur, then re-run the command **without** the `--test` argument for a live submission.

 ```bash
 submit_study